Terrorist cells succeed because they are decentralized, self-determined, and focused on a mission, yet they are a part of a larger, concerted effort.

 For example, introverts need minimal verbal communication.
 Their preferred mode of communication might be emails or texts.
 Meetings and conversations can be held when there is a need to clarify any confusion.

 For introverts, support is more subtle.
-The “Like” button on Facebook could only have been created by an introvert.
+An introvert could have only created the “Like” button on Facebook.
 A thumbs-up says it all.

 A good example is that I rarely complete online surveys from Amazon after ordering an item.
 To ask me about my delivery feels inane.
 If there had been a problem, I would have expressed it.